 Also read: UK Limited Company Registration Process

-Can you open a business bank account using a virtual registered address?
+Can you open a business bank account using it?

 Yes, you can open a business bank account using a virtual registered address.
 For a personal bank account, you couldn't do this because banks need your residential address to verify your identity.
 The UK's anti-money laundering laws are violated when a virtual address is given in place of a residential one for personal account verification.